 Can’t seem to stop eating no matter what you do?
-If you notice that you’re feeding what appears to be your inner child, always looking for a snack or perpetually searching for something to eat when you’re lost for words, feeling hurt, sad, angry, or overwhelmed, I want you to know that you’re not a bad person.
-You don’t suffer from lack of self-control and you’re not lazy, stupid or undisciplined.
+If you notice that you’re feeding what appears to be your inner child, always looking for a snack or perpetually searching for something to eat, you don’t suffer from lack of self-control and you’re not lazy, stupid or undisciplined.
+Seriously!

 The long term answer to managing your emotional eating and balancing your relationship with food is giving your inner child what she needs.
 Love.